accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * `reccomendation` (string|optional): a markdown string that descibes any reccomendations for authors.
 * `date_updated` (string|required): the date that this feature object was last updated.
 * `keywords` (array|optional): array of strings used to help surface search results

+Properties that are generated during the build process include:

+* `id` (string|built): this is not required and must match the file name.
+If it is not defined here, the build process will define it using the file name.
+The ID is prefixed with the tech. `aria-haspopup` would be `aria/aria-haspopup_attribute`.
 * `keywords_string` (string|built): a string that is created during the build process by imploding the `keywords` array.
 * `tests` (array|built): the build process will be created during the build process and contains an array of associated test objects.
 This makes it easier to build the front end.
 * `core_support` (array|built): an array of strings that describe unique support values found in tests